 I mentioned in a previous post how I had the joy of reading Aesthetics in a redwood forest in the hills near Santa Cruz.
-It was a great was to pass time as my wife was on a photo walk with a group from Google+.
-As I was reading an old concept hit me in a new way.
+It was a great way to pass time as my wife was on a photo walk with a group of photographers.
+As I was reading, an old concept hit me in a new way.
 I’m not sure why.
 Maybe it was because I was reading in such a sublime location or maybe because my current work requires that I think about aesthetics in a more theological way.
 Either way, as I read something really hit me.

 In modern art, there has developed the concept of disinterested contemplation as the purpose of art.
 This concept tends to be the most prevalent when thinking about the “high arts” though I would argue that it is, at least in part, applicable to any art form.
 The phrase “disinterested” often throws people for a loop.
 Why would someone want to contemplate what doesn’t interest them?
 But that isn’t what it means.
-Essentially, it means that the contemplator is contemplating the object itself not what they can get out of an object.
+Essentially, it means that the contemplator is contemplating the object for its own sake not because of what they can get out of the object.
 I’ll use my favorite car, the Aston Martin, as an example.
 The Aston Martin is a profoundly elegant and beautiful vehicle.
 A sculpture on wheels.

 What the church, all too often, teaches is a sort of interested contemplation when it comes to God.
 We think of Him to get something from the experience… peace or comfort or blessing of some sort.
-I believe that those all can be blessings for those who have faith.
+Those are all possibilities for those who have faith.
 But, true faith is disinterested contemplation… God for God’s Sake.
-True faith is loving and following God not because it works or because of what He can do for us but because He is true and right and of incomparable value… for His own sake.
+True faith is loving and following God not because it works or because of what He can do for us.
+We follow Him because He is true and right and of incomparable value… for His own sake.

 This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today or can be easily updated.
 This piece was first published on April 22, 2013, and has been lightly edited and updated.